voicesauce/opensauce-python/README.md

 * Python 2.7 or 3.4+
 * Python packages [NumPy](http://www.numpy.org/) and [SciPy](http://www.scipy.org/)

-OpenSauce has been successfully tested on Ubuntu 14.04 and 16.04, Manjaro 17.0, Windows 7 64-bit, and Mac OS X 10.11 El Capitan.
+OpenSauce has been successfully tested on Ubuntu 14.04 / 16.04, Manjaro 17.0,
+Windows 7 64-bit, and Mac OS X 10.11 El Capitan / 10.12 Sierra / 10.13 High
+Sierra.
 We have also successfully tested OpenSauce using the Anaconda distribution of Python on Windows, Mac OS X, and Linux.

 If you want to use Snack to estimate parameters, you need to install the
 following: